openbabel/documentation/Command-line_tools/babel.rst

 Specifically, the differences are as follows:

+* :command:`obabel` requires that the output file be specified with a ``-O`` option.
+This is closer to the normal Unix convention for commandline programs, and prevents users accidentally overwriting the input file.

-* :command:`obabel` is more flexible when the user needs to specify parameter values for format options.
+* :command:`obabel` is more flexible when the user needs to specify parameter values on options.
 For instance,  the ``--unique`` option can be used with or without a parameter (specifying the criteria used).
 With :command:`babel`, this only works when the option is the last on the line; with :command:`obabel`, no such restriction applies.
 Because of the original design of :command:`babel`, it is not possible to add this capability in a backwards-compatible way.

-* :command:`obabel` requires that the output file be specified with a ``-O`` option.
-This is closer to the normal Unix convention for commandline programs, and prevents users accidentally overwriting the input file.
+* :command:`obabel` cannot use concatenated single-character options.

 .. tip::

-    To adapt a command line for :command:`babel` into one for :command:`obabel` simply put ``-O`` in front of the output filename.
+    To adapt a command line for :command:`babel` into one for :command:`obabel` you can usually simply put ``-O`` in front of the output filename.

 Format Options
 --------------